TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 should be called for a specific :php:`renderType`.
 This is supported by an API that allows registering *new* renderTypes and overriding *existing* renderTypes with own implementations.
 This is true for *all* classes, including containers, elements, fieldInformation, fieldWizards and fieldControls.
 This means the child routing can be fully adapted and extended if needed.
-It is possible to transparently "kick-out" a Core container and to substitute it with an own implementation.
+It is possible to transparently "kick-out" a `Core`:pn: container and to substitute it with an own implementation.

 As example, the TemplaVoila implementation needs to add additional render capabilities of the flex form rendering